JS-10/Cell_Tracking_Project_6/README.md

     ```bash
     git clone https://github.com/JS-10/Cell_Tracking_Project_6.git
     ```

-2.  **Install Python Dependencies:**
+2.  **Install Numpy and Scipy:**
-    Navigate to the root directory of this project and install the required Python packages using pip:
+    Navigate to the root directory of this project and install numpy and scipy first by using pip:
     ```bash
+    pip install numpy~=1.23.5
+    pip install scipy~=1.10.1
+    ```

+3.  **Install Python Dependencies:**
+    In the same root directory, install the required Python packages using pip:
+    ```bash
     pip install -r requirements.txt
     ```

+4.  **Install PyTorch Dependencies:**
+    In the same root directory, install the PyTorch dependencies independently to have access to GPUs, using the following pip command:
+    ```bash
+    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
+    ```

-3.  **Clone the SORT Repository:**
+5.  **Clone the SORT Repository:**
     This project relies on the Simple Online and Realtime Tracking (SORT) repository.
 Clone it into your project directory using the following command:
     ```bash
     git clone https://github.com/abewley/sort.git